Late turnover, Hopkins 4th field goal gives Chargers OT win - WHIZ News

 Hopkins, who injured a hamstring during the first half, grimaced as he kicked the ball and fell to the ground before being picked up by teammates.
 The ninth-year kicker was inactive for last week’s game against Cleveland due to a quadriceps injury.

+Herbert, who is still recovering from fractured rib cartilage from a hit one month ago, appreciated Hopkins being able to gut it out.

+“We’ve got so much respect for him.
+For him to go out there and play and put up with some pain like that, it was great to see,” said Herbert, whose 56 attempts without a TD pass is an NFL record in a win.

-Coach Brandon Staley said Hopkins’ hamstring kind of cramped up and strained on him early in the game, but started to loosen up during the second half.
+Coach Brandon Staley said Hopkins’ hamstring kind of cramped up early, but started to loosen up during the second half.

 “You can’t say enough about him hanging in there,” Staley said.
-“Early in the third quarter, we were going to be careful with him which is why we went for it.
-But at the end we had no choice.
+“At the end we had no choice.
 We were going to kick no matter what.”

 “I was trying to focus on a little backswing and just get through the ball.
-And that was it,” Hopkins said of his first OT game-winner.
-“I wasn’t thinking about the circumstance or anything like that.
-I was just trying to repeat the swing thoughts in my head since it changed from pregame to the game.”
+And that was it,” Hopkins said.
+“I wasn’t thinking about the circumstance or anything like that.”

 Washington called for a fair catch, but Denver safety P.J.
 Locke didn’t hear Washington and tried to block Ja’Sir Taylor when Locke bumped into Washington.

+“I just saw the returner running up, he was kind of relaxed, and then his teammate was just standing there,” Taylor said.
+“At first, if you go back, I paused a little bit, and then it just clicked in my head like, ‘Oh, just throw him onto the returner.’
+And it happened, and the ball came out.”

-Justin Herbert, who completed 37 of 57 for 238 yards and an interception, passed to Mike Williams for 9 yards to get Hopkins closer.
+Herbert, who completed 37 of 57 for 238 yards and an interception, passed to Mike Williams for 9 yards on third-and-12 from the Denver 30 to get Hopkins closer.

 Russell Wilson was 15 of 28 for 188 yards and a touchdown for the Broncos (2-4), who dropped a game in overtime for the second straight week.